Best Software

 How accurate is AI-drafted contract language?

-AI contract drafting has improved significantly.
-A 2025 LegalBenchmarks evaluation found that the top AI system produced reliable first drafts 73.3% of the time, compared to 56.7% for human lawyers.
-However, "reliable first draft" is not the same as "ready to sign."
+AI contract drafting has improved significantly, and the leading systems now produce a usable first draft of a standard commercial agreement far more reliably than they did even a year ago.
+But "reliable first draft" is not the same as "ready to sign," and we would treat any published accuracy percentage with caution: the evaluations behind them use narrow document sets and their own definitions of correctness.
 Always review AI-generated contracts before sending them.
 The models are strong on standard legal structures and common clause patterns.
 They can miss nuance in jurisdiction-specific requirements, industry-specific regulations, or unusual deal structures.
 Think of the AI output as a competent first draft that needs professional review.

 Is AI-drafted custom contracting safe for my business?